-The goal of this course is to help students improve their
+The goal of this course is to help students improve their (1) vocabulary (2) aural comprehension: listening skills (3) oral production: speaking skills

-- (1) vocabulary

-- (2) aural comprehension: listening skills

-- (3) oral production: speaking skills

-- Prerequisite: FREN 2105 or permission of instructor

 FREN 3001 Advanced Grammar and Composition.
 (3) on demand

 The objective of this course is to allow the participants to improve their composition skills in French.
 The course has three major components: grammar review and refinement; reading and analysis of various kinds of texts, both literary and journalistic; a variety of composition assignments involving such techniques as description, analysis, persuasion, and managing complicated chronologies.
 The participants can expect to improve their command of French grammar, to increase their vocabulary, and to develop appropriate strategies for writing good compositions.